Canada Travel Insurance Review

 When I searched high and low for Canadian travel insurance comparisons and reviews for our upcoming trip, I found absolutely nothing to help me compare prices and insurance for our personal travel insurance needs (other than Kanetix (now called RATESDOTCA).
 So I had to do hours of legwork to get the best prices and policies for our family, and I’ve shared them in this review.

-For six months of travel, for a family of four, we got quotes ranging from $418.51 to a whopping $2,461.92 for worldwide travel medical insurance, including the USA.
+For six months of travel, for a family of four, we got quotes ranging from $892.08 (but with only $250,000 in travel medical insurance) to an eye-watering $5,760 for worldwide travel medical insurance, including the USA.

 Because everyone’s needs are different, we can’t tell you what travel insurance is right for you, or that one travel insurance company or travel insurance policy is better than another.